 Texture and depth view packing SEI message semantics

 The texture and depth view packing SEI message informs the decoder that view components of one output view contain samples of multiple distinct spatially packed constituent residual pictures.
-The related output view is not suitable to be displayed directly and may be converted to displayable views by using the view synthesis parameters.
+The related output view is not suitable to be displayed directly and may be converted to displayable views by using this SEI message.
 This information can be used after the decoder output to appropriately rearrange the samples to produce displayable views that are appropriate for display or other purposes (which are outside the scope of this Recommendation | International Standard).

 The texture and depth view packing SEI message, when present, shall be associated with an IDR access unit.
 The information signalled in this SEI message applies to all the access units in the coded video sequence.
-This SEI message conveys information associated with the coded video sequence that outputs the views that may be further processed to generate the displayable views.
+When this SEI message is present, num_anchor_refs_l0[ i ], num_anchor_refs_l1[ i ], num_non_anchor_refs_l0[ i ] and num_non_anchor_refs_l1[ i ] shall be equal to 0 in the active SPS RBSP syntax structure for the coded video sequence and avc_3d_extension_flag shall be 0 in all VCL NAL units of the coded video sequence.

+NOTE – These constraints disable inter-view and inter-component prediction.

 In such a coded video sequence, there are at least two output views, wherein the base view is coded as a displayable view and a non-base view is a residual view.
 A residual view is not a displayable view.
-Instead it contains a sequence of difference pictures which are decoded view components of the residual view.
-Each difference picture is created by frame packing arrangement containing up to four constituent residual pictures.
+Instead, it contains a sequence of difference pictures which are decoded view components of the residual view.
+Each difference picture is created by a frame packing arrangement containing up to four constituent residual pictures.

 Each constituent residual picture represents a picture corresponding to a 2:1 decimation from the residual picture horizontally and vertically, starting from the top-left-most sample.